calythoms/JS-Course-Project-Bankist-Website/README.md

 ### Disclaimer

 The Design, HTML and CSS are not mine but belong to Jonas Schmedtmann (https://codingheroes.io/).
-I coded the JS following the videos of Jonas' course.
+I also coded the JS following the videos of Jonas' course.